mattrussi/gitlab-com-runbooks/troubleshooting/large-sidekiq-queue.md

+---
-# Sidekiq Queue Out of Control
+title: Sidekiq Queue Out of Control
+tags:
+- troubleshooting
+---

 When the filesystem or database has major issues, it is possible for the sidekiq queues to grow out of control.
 If the queues don't appear